 Martin J. O'Hara

-Martin J. O'Hara, Vice Chair of the firm's Litigation & Dispute Resolution practice group, concentrates his practice on commercial litigation and the defense of professionals in malpractice actions.
+Marty J. O'Hara, Vice Chair of the firm's Litigation & Dispute Resolution practice group, concentrates his practice on commercial litigation and the defense of professionals in malpractice actions.
+Marty is also a member of Much Shelist’s Risk Management Committee.

 IN THE PROFESSION